My Jingles of Joy Holiday Shadow Box will surely bring joy and delight to you this holiday.

 That’s it.
 Super easy!

-I was genuinely amazed at how inexpensive this was to make, compared to how much I would actually spend if I was to buy a holiday shadow box.
+I was genuinely amazed at how inexpensive this was to make, compared to how much I would actually spend if I were to buy a holiday shadow box.
 Save some money and make your own holiday shadow box today!